-- Quit any applications that might be using the disc and try again. - If this doesn't work, restart the computer while holding down the trackpad button.
+Quit any applications that might be using the disc and try again.
+If that doesn't work, restart the computer and then immediately press and hold the trackpad button.

 Using Apple Hardware Test

 If you suspect a problem with the MacBook hardware, you can use the Apple Hardware Test application to help determine if there is a problem with one of the computer's components, such as the memory or processor.